kubevirt/user-guide/docs/virtual_machines/disks_and_volumes.md

 -   `Disk` a disk image must exist at a given location

+Note: you need to enable the HostDisk feature gate.

 Example: Create a 1Gi disk image located at /data/disk.img and attach it to a VM.